 In evaluating the objective evidence provided by historical results, the Company considered (among other things) the past three years of cumulative losses, projected reversal of deferred tax liabilities, recent and prospective operating results, the ability to carry-back net operating losses generated through December 30, 2012 against taxable income reported in prior years, and that the first year of expiration of its net operating loss carryforwards is 2033.
 The Company also considered subjective evidence related to the forecast of expected operating results for the years over the carryforward period.
 Additionally, the deferred tax liabilities the Company has considered in the assessment of the realization of deferred tax assets will reverse in the carryforward period and same jurisdiction.
-Based on the analysis of positive and negative evidence, the Company believed that there was enough positive evidence to overcome our cumulative loss position at March 30, 2014, and therefore no valuation allowance of its deferred tax assets of \$13.8 million was necessary.
+While the Company's performance for the six months ended June 29, 2014 did not meet previous projections, management has considered the financial results in the second quarter compared to the first quarter of 2014, as well as the accretive impact of closing underperforming restaurants and acquiring additional restaurants in 2014 and its forecast of their future performance.
+Based on the analysis of positive and negative evidence, the Company believed that there was enough positive evidence to overcome our cumulative loss position at June 29, 2014, and therefore no valuation allowance of its deferred tax assets of \$15.2 million was necessary.
+In future periods, if the negative evidence outweighs the positive evidence, the Company would need to record a valuation allowance equal to the full amount of the net deferred tax asset balance at that time.